awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 This example shows how the charges would be calculated for a deletion job where:

-- Your dataset is 10TB of Snappy compressed Parquet objects are distributed across 2000 Partitions
+- Your dataset is 10TB of Snappy compressed Parquet objects that are distributed across 2000 Partitions
 - The S3 bucket containing the objects is in the same region as the S3 Find and Forget Solution